Reach out to us at to test drive the Platform.

 For this analysis, we want to use two paired-end files that contain whole exome sequencing data called C835.HCC1143.2.converted.pe_1.fastq and C835.HCC1143.2.converted.pe_2.fastq.

-Click the Public files tab in the top navigation and enter "C835.HCC1143.2.converted.pe" into the search box to find them.
+Click the Public Reference Files tab in the top navigation and enter "C835.HCC1143.2.converted.pe" into the search box to find them.

-Select both files and click Copy to Project.
+Select both files and click Copy to Project and confirm it.
 To return to the Project Dashboard, just close the File window.

 It is important to annotate your files with Metadata on the Seven Bridges Platform when you perform an analysis on the Platform so that bioinformatics tools processing files in parallel can group files with identical metadata value(s) in specified fields.